twylie/virosearch/README.md

 `washu.yaml` -- The configuration file used by the `submit_lsf.py` LSF submission script.
 Do not edit this script.

 `washu.sh` --- An example Snakemake command for launching parallel processing at WashU.
-Should be launched as its own LSF job---see ==TK== for details.
+Should be launched as its own LSF job---see [Example Data Processing WashU Cluster](https://github.com/twylie/virosearch#example-data-processing-washu-cluster) for details.

 **Results:**